vishalbelsare/latigo/README.md

 For each tasks the executors will do as follows:
 - Read one tasks description
 - Find and download the data required for the prediction
-- Send the data to gordo and produce a prediction
+- Send the data to Gordo and produce a prediction
-- Download the prediction result from gordo
+- Download the prediction result from Gordo
 - Find and upload the prediction result to the data sink that is supposed to store the result.